FudaWiki/fudawiki-files/hanafuda/games/hachi-hachi.md

 *Remember, the field multiplier applies to special achievements, too!
 It applies to everything!*

 ### Diving
-*Diving* [飛び込み - あそびこみ, *asobikomi*], sometimes known as *Catching the Triplet*, is attainable by any player who declared a Group A teyaku that includes a Triplet or Standing Triplet, but *not* a Four of a Kind.
+*Diving* [飛び込み - とびこみ, *tobikomi*], sometimes known as *Catching the Triplet*, is attainable by any player who declared a Group A teyaku that includes a Triplet or Standing Triplet, but *not* a Four of a Kind.

 If this player, by the end of the round, has managed to capture all four cards of the Triplet's month, then they are paid 1 *kan* by each opponent.